 Section 1.01 Contract Term

-This Agreement shall be effective on the date of receipt by the Parties of the applicable FERC approvals under Sections 205 and 206 of the Federal Power Act, as amended authorizing Purchaser to make sales to areas outside of ERCOT's jurisdiction (such date, the "Effective Date").
-This Agreement is effective during the Contract Term.
-The "Contract Term" shall begin on the Effective Date and continue until the end of the Production Term described in Section 1.02 below
+This Agreement shall be effective on the Signing Date (such date, the "Effective Date").
+The "Contract Term" shall begin on the Effective Date and continue until the end of the Production Term described in Section 1.02 below.

 Section 1.02 Production Term

 Production and delivery of Net Energy from the Facility at the delivery point under this Agreement shall begin with the start of the Production Term and must stop at the end of the Production Term.
-"Net Energy" for a period is the amount of electric energy in MWh produced by the Facility net of station service energy and delivered to the Connecting Entity in that period, as metered by the Metering Equipment.
+"Net Energy" for a period is the amount of electric capacity that the Facility is capable of producing and electric energy in MWh produced by the Facility net of station service energy and delivered to the Connecting Entity in that period, as metered by the Metering Equipment.
 The combination of RECs and Net Energy is called "Renewable Energy."
 One MWh of Net Energy, together with the REC produced by that MWh of Net Energy, is one MWh of Renewable Energy.
-The "Production Term" shall start at 12:00 midnight at the beginning of the Start Date (defined in clause (b) below) and shall end at 12:00 midnight at the end of December 31, 2011, unless (i) it is terminated earlier pursuant to another provision of this Agreement, or (ii) Purchaser exercises its option to extend the Production Term pursuant to Section 1.03.
+The "Production Term" shall start at 12:00 midnight at the beginning of the Start Date (defined in clause (b) below) and shall end at 12:00 midnight at the end of December 31, 2011, unless (i) it is terminated earlier pursuant to another provision of this Agreement, or (ii) Purchaser exercises its option to extend the Production Term pursuant to Section 1.03, in which case such Production Term shall expire at the end of the extended term.

-The "Start Date" may not be earlier than July 1, 2001, but, subject to that limitation, the Start Date is the first to occur of (i) the Commercial Operation of the first turbine of the Facility delivering to the Delivery Point 25MW or greater, and (ii) January 1, 2002.
+The "Start Date" may not be earlier than July 1, 2001, but, subject to that limitation, the Start Date is the first to occur of (i) the first HE0100 to occur 48 hours after the Facility delivers to the Delivery Point 25MW or greater as measured instantaneously at the Delivery Point ("Commercial Operations"), and (ii) January 1, 2002.

 Section 1.03 Options to Extend Production Term

-Subject to Purchaser not being in material default (including any payment default) pursuant to Section 5.03 of this Agreement, Purchaser shall have the option to extend the Production Term of this Agreement prior to the expiration of the Production Term of this Agreement for two successive five-year periods from the expiration of the initial Production Term.
-Purchaser may exercise its option to extend the Production Term of this Agreement by providing written notice to Seller at least six months prior to the expiration of the initial Production Term or any extended Production Term provided, that in each case, Purchaser is not in material default pursuant to Section 5.03 of this Agreement.
-If written notice of Purchaser's intention to exercise its option under this Section 1.03 is not received by Seller at least six months prior to the expiration of the then effective Production Term, then the option shall expire and be deemed to have not been exercised by Purchaser.
+Subject to Purchaser not being in material default pursuant to Section 5.03 of this Agreement, Purchaser shall have two options to extend the Production Term of this Agreement for two successive five-year periods from the expiration of the initial Production Term.
+Purchaser may exercise its first option to extend the Production Term of this Agreement by providing written notice to Seller at least six months prior to the expiration of the initial Production Term, provided Purchaser is not in material default pursuant to Section 5.03 of this Agreement as of the date Purchaser provides written notice to Seller of Purchaser's election to _________.
+If written notice of Purchaser's intention to exercise its first option under this Section 1.03 is not received by Seller at least six months prior to the expiration of the initial Production Term, then both options shall expire and be deemed to have not been exercised by Purchaser.
+If Purchaser properly exercises its first option, then Purchaser shall have a second option to extend this Agreement for an additional five-year period.
+Purchaser may exercise its second Option to extend the Production Term of this Agreement by providing written notice to Seller at least six months prior to the expiration of the first extended Production Term.
+If written notice of Purchaser's intention to exercise its first option under this Section 1.03 is not received by Seller at least six months prior to the expiration of the initial Production Term, then both options shall expire and be deemed to have not been exercised by Purchaser.

 Section 1.04 Contract Year